Cord Meyer

-Meyer was married to Mary Pinchot from 1945 to 1958 who was later romantically linked to President John F. Kennedy.
+From 1945 to 1958, Meyer was married to Mary Pinchot, who was later romantically linked to President John F. Kennedy.
+Her murder in 1964, eleven months after Kennedy's assassination, remains unresolved.

 Early life

 Meyer was the son of a wealthy New York family.
-His father, Cord Meyer Sr., was a diplomat and real estate developer; his mother, Katherine Blair Thaw, belonged to a Pennsylvania family that earned its wealth in the coal business.
-His grandfather, also called Cord Meyer, was a property developer and a chairman of the New York State Democratic Committee.
+His father, Cord Meyer III, was a diplomat and real estate developer; his mother, Katherine Blair Thaw, belonged to a Pennsylvania family that earned its wealth in the coal business.
+His grandfather, Cord Meyer II, was a property developer and a chairman of the New York State Democratic Committee.

 He was educated at St. Paul's School, New Hampshire, and attended Yale University, where he was a member of the Scroll and Key society, and as a senior was awarded the Alpheus Henry Snow Prize.
-After graduating in 1942, he joined the 22nd Marine Regiment and fought in Pacific War; he took part in the Battle of Eniwetok, and in the Battle of Guam as platoon leader, losing his left eye in a grenade attack.
+After graduating in 1942, he joined the 22nd Marine Regiment and fought in the Pacific War; he took part in the Battle of Eniwetok, and in the Battle of Guam as platoon leader, losing his left eye in a grenade attack.
 He became a first lieutenant and was awarded the Bronze Star Medal.
 He shared his war experiences, writing for The Atlantic Monthly.
+Meyer's twin brother, Quentin, was killed at Okinawa.

-On April 19, 1945, in New York City, he married Mary Eno Pinchot, second daughter of Amos Pinchot.
+United World Federalists, Inc.

-He was an aide of Harold Stassen to the 1945 San Francisco United Nations Conference on International Organization, and in 1947, was elected president of the United World Federalists, the organization he helped to fund.
+He was an aide of Harold Stassen to the 1945 San Francisco United Nations Conference on International Organization.
+In 1947, he was elected president of the United World Federalists (UWF), the organization he helped to fund.
+In year 1948, Cord was invited to attend the meeting of Emergency Committee of Atomic Scientists (ECAS) and he met Albert Einstein, Leo Szilard and many of the other leading nuclear physicists.
+It was when Albert Einstein joined UWF and showed his support and also assisted UEF in fundraising on numerous occasions.
+In 1949, Cord resigned and was succeeded by Alan Cranstone.